 For example, full financial statement packages, including balance sheets, income statements and budget reporting might be appropriately available to the association's elected officers, members of the Executive Committee and members of the Board of Directors since those individuals may have a legitimate need for a clear and accurate picture of the association's financial position.
 Specific, detailed information about revenues, expenses, investment holdings, cash positions, and other matters of financial operations might be necessary for members of the Finance Committee to fulfill their fiduciary responsibilities.
 Other members involved in association governance, but not involved in overall financial management decisions, might be given access to information that is directly related to their roles and responsibilities.
 Such information might include to PAC information, fundraising data, member recruitment/retention information, dues collection information, and similar focused information might be appropriate to share with such members.
 Members not involved in association leadership or governance might - as a matter of association policy - be afforded a high level of operating summary focusing on the oft-asked question of "where do my dues dollars go?"

 The issue of who is entitled to the association's financial information - and what information they are eligible to receive should be determined in advance in the context of a clear, written Financial Information Disclosure policy.
-Such a policy, providing clarity and consistency in sharing financial information serves the best interests of associations and their members.
-(Added 12.24.14)
+Such a policy, providing clarity and consistency in sharing financial information serves the best interests of associations and their members.cy, providing clarity and consistency in sharing financial information serves the best interests of associations and their members.

 10.1.2.b.
 Our association commonly files for one or more extensions for filing our state and/or federal tax returns.
 What do we do if we haven't filed the current year's returns when it's time to demonstrate compliance with the Core Standards?